-Suppose a CAP has the form (..., k, t, ..., q), where k and t (possibly t = q) are the first successive elements with modifiable $w{v(k,t)}$.
-Then the length of the suffix list (t, ..., q) is called the CAP's depth

-(which is 0 if there are no modifiable links at all).
-This depth limits how far backwards credit assignment can move down the causal chain to find a modifiable weight.1
+Suppose a CAP has the form $(\ldots, k, t, \ldots, q)$ , where k and t (possibly t = q) are the first successive elements with modifiable $w{v(k,t)}$ .
+Then the length of the suffix list $(t, \ldots, q)$ is called the CAP's depth (which is 0 if there are no modifiable links at all).
+This depth limits how far backwards credit assignment can move down the causal chain to find a modifiable weight.

-Suppose an episode and its event sequence x_1, \ldots, x_T satisfy a computable criterion used to decide whether a given problem has been solved (e.g., total error E below some threshold).
+Suppose an episode and its event sequence $x_1, \ldots, x_T$ satisfy a computable criterion used to decide whether a given problem has been solved (e.g., total error E below some threshold).
 Then the set of used weights is called a solution to the problem, and the depth of the deepest CAP within the sequence is called the solution's depth.
 There may be other solutions (yielding different event sequences) with different depths.
 Given some fixed FNN or RNN topology, the smallest depth of any solution is called the problem's depth.
+By definition, problems of depth > 10 require Very Deep Learning.